vanilla-extracts/website/src/index.md

 ### Queer {#queer}

 I am a queer woman.
-I am (not-exaustively) lesbian, asexual, and demiromantic.
+I am (not-exhaustively) lesbian, asexual, and non binary.

 If you need help from a queer person, **please**, contact me you can see [here](#about-me) how to contact me.
 Especially if you're in France, I can see where I